High school geometry: why is it so difficult?

 Lack of proof and proving in earlier school years

-It would be easier for students if they had encountered informal proofs and were required to justify their statements and reasoning in earlier school years.
-This of course would not be on such a formal level as in high school, but simply a mindset of teaching mathematics where mathematical statements and truths are justified, the teacher explains where things come from or why something works—and also the child is asked to provide explanations and justifications.
+It would be easier if students had seen informal proofs earlier and were required to justify their statements and reasoning in elementary and middle school math.
+This of course would not be done on the same formal level as in high school.
+It's a mindset for teaching mathematics where mathematical statements and truths are justified, the teacher explains where things come from and why something works – and also the student is asked to provide explanations and justifications.
 The Common Core Standards are a move towards this direction.

 Lack of understanding of geometry concepts

-The levels of van Hiele are (note they can also be numbered from 0 to 4):
+The levels of van Hiele are (they can also be numbered from 0 to 4):

-- Level 1 - visual.
-Geometric figures are recognized based on their appearance - not based on their properties.
-For example, a rectangle is "something that looks like a door", and not a figure with four sides and four right angles.
-A student in this level would not recognize a rectangle that is rotated so it's 'standing on its corner', or a very scalene triangle that does not look like the 'prototype' triangle kids are often shown - the equilateral triangle.
-See also Van Hiele Levels - level 0: Visual.
+- Level 1 – visual.
+Geometric figures are recognized based on their appearance – not based on their properties.
+For example, a rectangle is "something that looks like a door," and not a figure with four sides and four right angles.
+A student in this level would not recognize a rectangle that is rotated and "standing on its corner," or a very scalene triangle that does not look like the "prototype" equilateral triangle children are often shown in school books.

-- Level 2 - descriptive/analytic.
+- Level 2 – descriptive/analytic.
 Students can identify properties of figures and recognize them by their properties.
-They cannot tell a difference between the necessary and sufficient defining properties of a shape, and extra properties of a shape.
-For example, a student might not understand that for a definition of rectangle, it is enough to say it has four sides and right angles.
-Instead, the student might include in the definition also the fact that the opposite sides are equal and parallel.
-Also, student cannot categorize shapes hierachically; and cannot understand why a square is also a rectangle.
-See also Van Hiele Level 1: Analysis.
+They cannot tell a difference between the necessary and sufficient defining properties of a shape and additional properties of a shape.
+For example, a student might not understand that a sufficient definition for a rectangle is that it has four sides and four right angles.
+Instead, the student might also include in the definition that the opposite sides are equal and parallel.
+Also, the student in this level cannot categorize shapes hierachically and cannot understand why a square is also a rectangle.

-- Level 4 - formal deduction.
+- Level 4 – formal deduction.
 Students can reason formally using definitions, axioms, and theorems.
-They can construct deductive proofs starting from the givens, and producing statements that ultimately justify the statement they are supposed to prove.
-This is the level that a typical high school geometry course is taught.
+They can construct deductive proofs starting from the givens, and produce statements that ultimately justify the statement they are supposed to prove.
+It is at this level that a typical high school geometry course is taught.

 - Level 5 – rigor/metamathematical.
 Students can reason formally and compare different axiomatic systems.
 This level is needed in college mathematics.

 This theory is not perfect but based on other research, it seems to model the progress of geometrical thinking.
 The important point is that a lot of the geometry taught before high school does NOT foster students into higher level of geometrical thinking.
-A lot of the geometry problems in text books are just calculations of the type, "Calculate the area/circumference/perimeter/radius etc. of this figure."
-Textbook problems concentrate too much on calculating and using formulas, and not enough on analyzing concepts, making conjectures about the properties, testing them, and studying lots and lots of figures and shapes experimentally.
+Many geometry problems in text books are mere calculations, such as, "Calculate the area/circumference/perimeter/radius of this figure."
+Textbook problems concentrate too much on calculating and using formulas, and not enough on analyzing and investigating figures, and making conjectures about the properties of figures and testing them.
 More on this later.

 Student's cognitive development